Eraoui909/OPM/README.md

 # Getting start

+## Architecture

+To ensure our package manager doesn't interfere with user applications, we'll use a multiple schemas approach to store different object types:

+ * ***OPM*** schema: For storing package manager-specific objects.
+ * ***DEPENDENCIES*** schema: To isolate dependencies for easy addition or removal (How tcould we access the depenedencies object from our app schema?).
+ * ***USER_SCHEMA*** schema: The user defined schema

+By default, the OPM will include two default schemas and will grant the necessary grants, roles, and synonyms (to be determined soon).

+## Grants, Roles and Synonyms

+TBD

 ## Basic features

 To get started, I'll try to build a MVP that can be considered a POC.